-Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two options when it comes to the house - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to order an appraisal of the residence.
+Finalizing a divorce involves many decisions, including "Who gets the house".
+There are generally two options when discussing the shared residence - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would be wise to order an appraisal of the residence.

-Contact us if you require an appraisal for the purposes of a divorce or other separation of assets.
+Contact us if you require an appraisal for the purposes of a divorce or other division of assets.

-Attorneys in FL as well as accountants rely on our appraisals when determining what the real property is worth for estates, divorces, or other disputes requiring a value opinion.
-We have a lot of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
-We submit appraisal documents that meet the requirements of the courts and various agencies.
+FL attorneys as well as accountants depend on our appraisals when ascertaining what the real property is worth for estates, divorces, or other disputes where it is material.
+We have an abundance of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
+We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-For lawyers working with a divorce, your case's material facts regularly requires an appraisal to establish fair market value for the residential real estate involved.
-Many times the divorce date can be different from the date you purchased the appraisal.
-We're accustomed to the methods and what it takes to do a retroactive appraisal with an effective date and Fair Market Value estimate matching the date of divorce.
-For each divorce appraisal we handle we remain mindful of the fact that they require prudence delicately.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) means the highest amount of confidentiality, ensuring the utmost discretion.
+As a legal professional representing a client in a divorce, your case's material facts often necessitates an appraisal to determine fair market value for the residential real estate involved.
+Often the divorce date may not be the same as the date you ordered the appraisal.
+We're comfortable with the methods and all that it means to complete a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
+We perform a reasonable number of divorce appraisals (unfortunately) and we understand that they need to be handled delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.